 - An adult must bring the medication to school in the original container.

-In accordance with the New York State Education Law, each student shall have a physical exam given by the school doctor or family physician upon entrance to school in grades 1, 3, 7 and 10.
+In accordance with the New York State Education Law, each student shall have a physical exam given by the school doctor or family physician upon entrance to school in grades Pre K, K, 1, 3, 5, 7, 9, 11 and all new students.
 Physical forms are available from the school nurse for the family physician to fill out.
 If a form is not returned to the school nurse by October 1st of the school year, the school physician will complete a student’s physical.
 Students wishing to participate in an interscholastic athletic program may also need to have a physical examination.
 Please see, Interscholastic Athletics, for further information.

 In accordance with law, the school will provide vision, hearing, and scoliosis screening.